mattdabit/landmarks/README.md

 <img src="images/logistic_regression_top_features.png"/>

 The 2D embedding features were the most important for logistic regression.
-This translated to better model performance compared to SVC and Gradient Boosting models.
+This did not translate to better model performance.
 Mean color channels were also important to the Logistic Regression model.

 <img src="images/svc_top_features.png"/>